-R. The Contractor may provide alternative services to the services listed in Sections 2.1.
-Q if they are cost effective alternative services and programs as in lieu of services.
+R. Provide alternative services to the services listed in Section 2.1.Q if they are cost effective alternative services and programs as in lieu of services.
 The Contractor may not require the Participant to receive in lieu of services.